 - Blue Cross and Blue Shield of North Carolina

 This law covers the large group plans for companies in North Carolina that follow state law.
-As we have pointed out in our policy paper on insurance, state laws can only affect certain kinds of health insurance plans that make up a small part of the health plan marketplace.
+As we have pointed out in our policy paper on insurance, state laws can only affect certain kinds of health insurance plans that comprise a small part of the health plan marketplace.
 Employers are more likely to offer coverage voluntarily, even when they are not required to do so, in states where coverage is required.
 ASNC continues to advocate for better coverage in all plans, but change happens one step at a time.

 ASNC and other groups brought up all of these issues in our discussions about the legislation.
 Every bill in the General Assembly is a compromise.
 Policymaking is all about windows of opportunity: they are open for a short period of time and ASNC felt that is was important to work to pass some kind of benefit now, to make sure families and children would get a benefit while we had the support of the General Assembly.
-The insurance marketplace covered under this law is the same as previous bills.
-The benefit cap is higher in this law at $40,000 and also is required to rise with inflation.
-Unlike previous bills, this law does not have a requirement that individuals be diagnosed by age 8 to get coverage.
+The insurance marketplace covered under this bill is the same as previous bills.
+The benefit cap is higher in this bill at $40,000 and also is required to rise with inflation.
+Unlike previous bills, this bill does not have a requirement that individuals be diagnosed by age 8 to get coverage.

 Does SB 676 remove protections of mental health parity from children with autism?

 Section 2(i) on page 3, lines 45-50, requires health benefit plans to provide coverage for autism in accordance with federal mental health parity.
-For more on this issue, click here.

 Why is the definition of mental illness under mental health parity changed?